This is an AI translated post.

 Select Language

-The Japanese government has been pushing for a major shift in its security policy, strengthening its alliance with the United States and recognizing the right to collective self-defense.
-However, various opinion polls reveal a significant gap in perception between the government's policy stance and public opinion.
+The Japanese government has been promoting a major shift in its security policy, including strengthening its alliance with the United States and recognizing the right to collective self-defense.
+However, various public opinion polls reveal a significant gap between the government's policy direction and public opinion.

-First, the government passed the security legislation in 2015, recognizing the right to collective self-defense.
-However, a March 2023 opinion poll showed a close tie between those who approve (49%) and those who disapprove (48%) of this move.
-The revision of the three security documents in 2022, which decided on an increase in defense spending and the acquisition of counterstrike capability, also saw an even split in opinion, with 48% approving and 48% disapproving.
-Regarding the three non-nuclear principles, 49% responded that they should continue to be upheld.
+First, the government enacted the legislation related to security in 2015, recognizing the right to collective self-defense.
+However, a March 2023 public opinion poll showed that those who evaluated it positively (49%) and those who did not (48%) were almost evenly split.
+The revised National Security Strategy, Defense Buildup Program, and Defense Plan in 2022 decided on increasing defense spending and acquiring counterstrike capabilities.
+Yet, this survey also revealed a 50/50 split between those who viewed it positively (48%) and those who did not (48%).
+Regarding the three non-nuclear principles, 49% responded that they should continue to be upheld in the future.

-Meanwhile, when asked about the possibility of joint operations with the Chinese military in the future, only 13.3% answered in the affirmative.
-Support for the development of large-scale Aegis destroyers, which the government is urging the public to embrace, stands at a mere 26%.
-Support for the development of next-generation fighter jets also lags at 13%.
-This indicates that a majority of the public holds a negative view of the government's active military buildup policy.
+Meanwhile, when asked whether they would support joint operations with the Chinese military in the future, only 13.3% responded affirmatively.
+Support for the development of large-scale Aegis destroyers, which the government urges the public to support, was merely 26%, and support for the development of next-generation fighter jets was a mere 13%.
+This reveals that a majority of the public holds a negative stance towards the military buildup policies actively pursued by the government.

-Despite the deteriorating security environment, a majority of the public expressed support for relatively defensive measures, such as cooperation with allied and friendly countries (58%), strengthening missile defense systems (53%), and utilizing satellites (40%).
-However, a significant number oppose the government's offensive security policy, indicating a clear difference in perception between the government and the public.
+Despite the worsening security environment, a majority of the public expressed support for relatively defensive measures, such as cooperation with allied and friendly countries in the US (58%), strengthening missile defense systems (53%), and utilizing artificial satellites (40%).
+However, a considerable number oppose the government's offensive security policies, indicating a clear gap between government and public perception.

-Looking at the public's awareness of security policy, more than half of the respondents (58%) prioritize their identity as a "peaceful nation."
-The current policy stance of "taking on global responsibilities through the US alliance" is significantly different from the policy ten years ago.
-While a majority of the public favors traditional defense policy, the government aims to expand its role beyond the regional level through military buildup, leading to disagreements.
-The government's pursuit of a security policy shift appears to be too radical, resulting in limitations in public acceptance.
+Examining public awareness of security policy reveals that over half of the respondents (58%) prioritize their national identity as a "peace-loving nation."
+The current policy direction of "assuming global responsibilities through the US alliance" is a significant departure from the policy of a decade ago.
+While a majority of the public favors the traditional defense policy approach, the government seeks to expand its role beyond the regional level through military buildup, leading to differences in opinion.
+The government's shift in security policy appears to be too radical, facing limitations in public acceptance.

-In short, there is a significant gap in perception between the Japanese government and the public on key security policies, including the right to collective self-defense, military cooperation with the US, and defense buildup.
-As the government pushes for a major shift in security policy, it will likely need to reflect and incorporate public opinion more effectively in its efforts to persuade the public.
+In short, it has become evident that there is a significant gap in perceptions between the Japanese government and its citizens regarding key security policies, including the right to collective self-defense, military cooperation with the US, and defense capability enhancement.
+As the government pushes forward with a major shift in security policy, it appears necessary for it to reflect and persuade public opinion more actively.